-The epitome of the shade garden plant, impatiens have been used for years for their bloom power and wide variety of colors.
-These tropical plants are blooming powerhouses and will fill a space with blossoms as long as there is no frost.
-They can bloom for a whole growing season, and they don’t even need maintenance, like deadheading, to keep up!
+A classic shade garden annual, impatiens have long been a popular choice because of their bloom power and wide variety of colors.
+They can produce flowers nonstop for a whole growing season, and they don’t even deadheading to keep going!
 More recently, many impatiens have become susceptible to downy mildew, a devastating fungal disease, so make sure to look for resistant varieties.

 Impatiens Care Must-Knows